Can I Take Plan B and the Birth Control Pill Together?

 You should not take Plan B if you are allergic to levonorgestrel or any other ingredients in the pill.

 What are the side effects of taking the Plan B pill?

 Since Plan B contains a higher hormone dose than a regular oral contraceptive pill, a mixing of birth control and Plan B expose you to a higher level of hormones for that duration than would ongoing use of either combined or progestin-only oral contraceptives.

 As a result, various short-term side effects can happen regardless of whether you were taking prescribed birth control pills.
 Most of these effects usually subside after a few days:

 - Breast tenderness

-Your next period after taking Plan B
+When will my next period be after taking the Plan B pill?

 After emergency contraceptive use, Alten noted that your menstrual period usually occurs within one week of the expected time.

 "Some patients experience irregular bleeding or spotting in the week or month after treatment," Alten said.
 "If emergency contraception is taken earlier in the cycle, it is more likely that a woman will experience bleeding before the expected menses."

 In most cases, irregular bleeding associated with emergency contraception usually resolves without treatment.